junheoucal/UCalgary-Course-Explorer/README.md

 Run one of the SQL scripts in `SQL Script`.
 `471PopulatedCourseDB.sql` Has sample information filled in, with courses from CPSC and MATH departments. `471SQLStructure.sql` only contains the structure, and will need to be populated.

+In `backend/index.js`, line 14, edit the password and database name according to your own SQL server.

 In both the `client` and `backend` folders,

 `npm install`